 Started under the direction of Charles Deere, the second son of John Deere, The Furrow’s first issue was printed in 1895.
-Originally conceptualised as a journal for American farmers, its readership grew fast.
+Originally conceptualized as a journal for American farmers, its readership grew fast.

 It quickly became a globally distributed resource for farmers, providing a mix of current issues in local and international farming.
 It also sheds light on emerging industry practices and the latest news.

 Today, the magazine reaches more than two million globally in four languages across 115 countries.

 They also have an online magazine with an annual subscription and more recently, a podcast called “On Life & Land”.
 According to David Jones, manager of agriculture publications, the podcast gives listeners a greater sense of the people being interviewed.

-Each content channel has the same goal: to tell stories that people will enjoy and that will provide them with knowledge they can apply in their work.
+Each content channel has the same goal: to tell stories that people will enjoy and that will provide them with the knowledge they can apply in their work.

 The success of The Furrow can be attributed to how it has stayed faithful to its goals.
 Their writers are in tune with what their readers want to know about.
 They avoid too much corporate messaging, and instead, make the magazine about what their market finds interesting.